 - When greeting friends and family, avoid the usual kisses and handshakes.

-- Study these food safety tips from the Centers for Disease Control (CDC).
+- Study these food safety tips from the CDC.

 - Celebrate game day safely – don’t drink and drive.
 Check out more safety information from the National Highway Traffic Safety Administration.